Uniform attachment with freezing: Scaling limits: Scaling limits: critical regime

 \subsection{Application: the Brownian CRT}

 Here we establish Corollary \ref{cor:CRT}.

 \begin{proof}[Proof of Corollary \ref{cor:CRT}] The idea is to apply Theorem \ref{thm:critique} with a random sequence $(\Xb^{2n+1})_{n \geq 1}$ chosen in such a way that {$(S^{2n+1}_{k})_{0 \leq k \leq 2n+1}$} has the law of a simple random walk started at $1$ and conditioned to hit $0$ for the first time at time $2n+1$.
-Indeed, by \cite[Theorem 2]{BBKK23+}, as a random compact metric space, $\T_{2n+1}$ has the same law as a uniform plane tree with $n+1$ vertices, so that $\frac{1}{\sqrt{2n+1}} \cdot \T_{2n+1}$ converges in distribution to the Brownian CRT.
-As a consequence, it suffices to check that the conditions of application of Theorem \ref{thm:critique} are satisfied almost surely with the sequence $(\Xb^{2n+1})_{n \geq 1}$ and $f=\mathbbm{e}$.